Effective questioning skills are critically important in the sales process and one every salesperson must master.

 - Training (e.g. “What skills and qualifications do you and your staff need to have to fulfill the needs of your customers?”)

-- Decision Makers (e.g. “Tell me about the decision-making process and apart from you, who else is involved?”)
+- Decision Makers (e.g. “Tell me about the decision-making process?
+Apart from you, who else is involved?”)

 CSI BSI (Business Scene Investigator).
 What you are looking for are symptoms and clues that something is wrong or there are possibilities out there that would improve their current situation.